himanshusaini11/SQL_Practice/README.md

 | 332        | Airbus       | 406      | 3                   |
 | 73J        | Boeing       | 330      | 2                   |
 | 295        | Boeing       | 400      | 2                   |

+###Question 3: The head of international flights tends to be a little selfish and therefore its no surprise he wants to assess whether the international flights are not causing the delays.
+Could you analyse the number of delays (compared against non-delayed flights) only for the completed flights that has a capacity over 300 passengers?
+These airplanes tend to only be used for international flights.
+-